 GeneCards Summary for ENO1 Gene

 ENO1 (Enolase 1) is a Protein Coding gene.
-Diseases associated with ENO1 include Cancer-Associated Retinopathy and Non-Herpetic Acute Limbic Encephalitis.
-Among its related pathways are Glycosaminoglycan metabolism and Glucose / Energy Metabolism.
+Diseases associated with ENO1 include Non-Herpetic Acute Limbic Encephalitis and Lymphocytic Hypophysitis.
+Among its related pathways are Notch signaling pathway (KEGG) and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include poly(A) RNA binding and transcription corepressor activity.
-An important paralog of this gene is ENO2.
+An important paralog of this gene is ENO3.